 CognitiveSEO is able to analyze the rankings of any keyword in any language and country.

-The tool reveals topically-related keywords to include on your page, a content performance score, a readability score (Flesch-Kincaid) and the number of words currently on the page.
+The tool reveals things like topically-related keywords to include on your page, a content performance score, a Flesch-Kincaid score, and the number of words currently on the page.

 (Image Source: CognitiveSEO)